Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 The Museum of Victoria holds one 1855 Proof Half Sovereign acquired from A H Baldwin, London in 1929.
 The British Museum also holds an example, acquired in 1935 as part of the Clarke-Thornhill bequest.
 The interesting point that the coins currently held in institutions were acquired commercially and not transferred (gratis) within the minting system.
 The Royal Mint London did not seek to retain any examples but made them available to collectors.

 An 1855 Proof Half Sovereign was held in the John G. Murdoch Collection, sold Sothebys London 1903 (Lot 615).
 The next recorded owner was Virgil M. Brand (most likely acquired from the Nobleman collection but not cited) then to Captain Vivien Hewitt, John Ahbe and Spink Australia Sale 6, Noble Numismatics Sale 62 (Lot 983).
+The coin was acquired by Coinworks from Barrie Winsor in 2000 and is now held with a Coinworks client, alongside the proof sovereign.

 A second privately held 1855 Proof Half Sovereign surfaced in 1999 in the U.K. held by the Strauss family.
 Sold to Barrie Winsor by private treaty, it eventually became part of the Quartermaster Collection.
 More recently, the coin was sold in the U.S. in January 2026 by St James Auctions (Lot 111), where it still resides.